24 Plant-Based Recipes - Cover

 There’s no shortage of ways to consume elderberry.

-If you’ve never worked with elderberries before, here’s a simple syrup recipe with some warming spices added:
+Here’s a simple syrup recipe for you with some warming spices added:

 • 1/2 cup dried elderberries